Draculestein/nixos-config/README.md

 - Flake-based, allowing for easy version locking of packages.
 - Atomic, each application has its own corresponding file and config.
-- (In Progress) Secret management using sops-nix.
+- Secrets management using sops-nix.
+- Automatic backup using restic with failure notification.

 ## Installation